lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

     - Internet works, but browsing is a pain
     - Same applies to pretty much anything
 - Everything was fine from the shell prior RDP, so I'll try to stick with that
-    - If GUI is needed, I'll try to scale up or just instatiate another VM
+    - If GUI is needed, It's either scale up or another Instance
+        - This is a good test for Multipass
-    - If x86 is needed, the same is easily brought up on another host
+    - If x86 is needed, the same should be easily brought up on another host
+        - Portability is another good VM-engine test-case
 - Initial experience from multipass was very nice and creating a local VM has a "cloudish" feel to it.
     - I did use the interactive shell a bit in the setup, but I'd assume everything should be possible to drive (automated) from the host.